 Philip N. Render, DMD, Councilmember

 Councilmember Phil Render is a general dentist and former Mayor Pro Tem.
 Dr. Render is a life member of the South Carolina Dental Association where he served as Chairman of the Pee Dee District Legislative Committee.
 Dr. Render was in private practice for 27 years, and then served as Dean of Health Sciences at Horry-Georgetown Technical College.
 He also was an adjunct clinical faculty member of the Medical University of South Carolina College of Dental Medicine.
 Dr. Render served on the board of trustees of the South Carolina Independent Colleges and Universities and was a member of the Horry County Higher Education Commission.
 Dr. Render is a past board member of the Myrtle Beach Regional Economic Development Corporation, Ocean View Memorial Foundation, Tidelands Health Foundation and South Carolina First Steps.
+He is also a former member of the Lemuel Benton Chapter of the Sons of the American Revolution.
 Dr. Render is credentialed by the South Carolina Board of Dentistry, South Carolina Real Estate Commission and South Carolina Department of Insurance.
-He was first elected to City Council in November 2003 (re-elected in 2007, 2011, 2015 and 2019).
+Dr. Render was first elected to serve on City Council in November 2003, and was re-elected in 2007, 2011, 2015 and 2019.
 His current term of office will expire in January 2024.
 Dr. Phil Render is a graduate of Wofford College and the Medical University of South Carolina.

 Gregg Smith, Councilmember